Our Story

 A Community Supported Fishery

-Many smaller fishing operations have been pushed out of the fishery over the past 15-20 years.
-The consolidation of markets and fishing licenses by fish companies and investors and the influx of farmed fish have kept prices low, in some cases back to where they were 20 years ago.
-Add to this, the effects of climate change on fish habitat and high seas, feeding grounds, and the spread of farmed fish diseases, and we are seeing widespread hardship in the small-boat fleet.
+Many smaller fishing operations have been pushed out of the fishery over the past 20-30 years.
+The consolidation of markets and fishing licenses by fish companies and investors and the influx of farmed fish have kept prices low, in some cases back to where they were 40 years ago.
+Add to this, the effects of climate change on fish habitat, the high seas feeding grounds, and the spread of farmed fish diseases, and we are seeing widespread hardship in the small-boat fleet.
 Yet it is the smaller, long-term, independent fishers who care most about ocean stewardship and maintaining a healthy and sustainable fishery.
+Thankfully we are finally seeing at least some fish farms being removed for our coastal ocean waters.

 Where We Fish